stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 certainly, this face was that of a very sick man.
 I felt that there must be something more than asthma behind that strained, rigid, immobile expression and unwinking glassy stare; and realised how terribly the strain of his frightful experiences must have told on him.
-Was it not enough to break any human being&mdash;even a younger man than this intrepid delver into the forbidden?
+Was it not enough to break any human being--even a younger man than this intrepid delver into the forbidden?
 The strange and sudden relief, I feared, had come too late to save him from something like a general breakdown.
 There was a touch of the pitiful in the limp, lifeless way his lean hands rested in his lap.
 He had on a loose dressing-gown, and was swathed around the head and high